Nguyễn Thị Minh Khai High School: French Indochina

-Throughout the following years, the school continued to develop.
-In 1964 it ceased to be a boarding-school and the residential rooms were turned into classrooms and in 1965 a new library was constructed.
+Throughout the following decade, the school continued to develop and grow.
+In 1964, it ceased to be a boarding-school and the residential dorms were turned into classrooms.
+The following year, a new library was added.
 There were about 55 classes from 4th grade to 1st grade studying in the morning, and 45 classes from 7th grade to 5th grade studying in the afternoon with a total of 3000 students.
 At that time, many schoolgirls participated fervently in anti-war movements.
-For this reason, researcher Trần Bạch Đằng called many schoolgirl generations "Violet dresses throughout the country roads".

-After a ceremony on April 30, 1975, the school was officially renamed Nguyễn Thị Minh Khai Junior-Senior High School.
-In the 1978–1979 school year, the Junior High School was dissolved and the school started to enroll both boys and girls.
+Present day

-In 2003, the school was included in a list of 55 buildings in Sài Gòn to be preserved because of their historical and architectural interest.
+After the Fall of Saigon, the school was officially renamed Nguyễn Thị Minh Khai Junior-Senior High School.
+In the 1978–1979 year, the Junior High School was dissolved and the school started to enroll both boys and girls.

-Currently, there is a special village built since 2000, about 20 km away from Ho Chi Minh City called Gia Long (the old name of Nguyễn Thị Minh Khai HS).
+In 2003, the school was included in a list of 55 historical buildings in Saigon to be preserved because of their historical and architectural interest.
+Currently, there is a special village built since 2000, about 20km away from Ho Chi Minh City called Gia Long (the former name of Nguyễn Thị Minh Khai High School).
 It is a retiral village for generations of former teachers and students of Áo Tím - Gia Long - Minh Khai to gather in their old age.